neilhwatson/delta_reporting/README.md

 ## Testing ##

-The software is well teseted.
-See it's automated testing over at [Travis-CI](https://travis-ci.org/neilhwatson/delta_reporting).
+This software is well teseted.
+See its automated testing over at [Travis-CI](https://travis-ci.org/neilhwatson/delta_reporting).

 ## Features ##
 - Report on class membership history.